Contact Kate Kirby, Charitable Activities Coordinator for more information.

 5 & 6 June 2018

 Information about Countryside Days is sent out to Schools in December.

-For each child coming to this event there will be three timetabled half-hour workshops, one free period when schools may explore all the activities and two/three displays.
+For each child coming to this event there will be three timetabled half-hour workshops, two timetabled shows/arena displays and one free period when schools may explore all the activities.

 - Farm Animals - cattle, sheep, pigs & goats

 - Country Crafts e.g. Rug making, Felting, Knitting

 The day is free to all primary schools but children, teachers and helpers should provide their own lunch and drinks.

 More information is sent out to schools in December 2017, including details of how to book.